Double eagle: Saint-Gaudens

 The Saint-Gaudens obverse design was reused in the American eagle gold bullion coins that were instituted in 1986.
-The early 1907 double eagles and the 1986-1991 gold American eagles are the only instances of Roman numerals denoting the date on American coinage.
+The early 1907 double eagles and the 1986–1991 gold American eagles are the only instances of Roman numerals denoting the date on American coinage.
 The 2009 ultra-high relief American Eagle also used Roman numerals.

 On January 22, 2009, the U.S. Mint released ultra-high relief double eagles using the deep design that Saint-Gaudens envisioned, so that the U.S. Mint could, as its web site states "fulfill Augustus Saint-Gaudens' vision of an ultra high relief coin that could not be realized in 1907 with his legendary Double Eagle liberty design."
 Despite that claim, however, the mint actually reaffirmed just what doomed the first attempts in 1907.
 The coin's highly abradable 0.9999 fine gold composition and the multiple strikes required to bring up the design are not practical for business strikes.
-Because of their higher gold content, and greater striking pressure, the coins are 27 mm wide and 4 mm deep (the same diameter as a gold eagle), rather than the 34 mm x 2 mm that had been established for U.S. $20 gold coins.
+Because of their higher gold content, and greater striking pressure, the coins are 27 mm wide and 4 mm deep (the same diameter as a gold eagle), rather than the 34 mm × 2 mm that had been established for U.S. $20 gold coins.
 The initial selling price was $1239.
 With the rising price of gold by June it had climbed to $1339, and by December to $1489.
 There was no limit on the coinage of these one time uncirculated issues, which bear the date "MMIX".
 In September, the one coin per person ordering restriction was removed.
 The final mintage was 115,178.
 These coins were minted at the West Point Mint, but none of them bear the "W" mint mark, making them particularly unusual.